 Does your dog get anxious before, after, and during grooming appointments?
-Do you get reports from your groomer that their behavior is bad or hostile?
+Do you get reports from your groomer that their behavior is bad or hostile? or even statements like “It was the dog’s fault!”
 Initially, you may feel disappointed in your dog’s behavior.

 But, instead, try thinking about it from their perspective.
 Their owner took them to a strange place with lots of weird smells and other uncomfortable dogs.
-They were handled and shaved by a stranger, likely had to sit in an unfamiliar crate.
+They were handled and shaved by a stranger (most probably who was not trained nor qualified to handle a pup let along play with those sharp and fast moving objects like dog clippers and scissors ), likely had to sit in an unfamiliar crate.

 No wonder going to the groomer is an upsetting experience!
 To avoid putting your dog through that whole ordeal, you can simply groom them at home.
 It will be much better for your dog, and much cheaper for you.